indimail/indimail-virtualdomains/.github/README-indimail.md

 (see the documentation on spamc for description of arguments to spamc program).
 You an also use -U socket_path, to use unix domain socket instead of -d host, which uses tcp/ip

-Since IndiMail uses envdir program to set environment variable, a simple way would be to set SPAMFILTER, SPAMEXITCODE is to do the following
+Since IndiMail uses <b>envdir</b> program to set environment variable, a simple way would be to set SPAMFILTER, SPAMEXITCODE is to do the following

 ```
 $ sudo /bin/bash